 There was a basset hound that lived near the end of my route.
 He was usually chained up at the side of the house and he would always bark like mad when I delivered.
 But there had been two occasions, both on Saturdays, when the dog was free and came at me.
 I could tell before I saw him that he was loose because his baleful howl would be more frenzied than normal and become louder as he got closer.
 When he raced around the corner of the house, I could tell he wanted blood.
 Despite his stubby legs and dragging ears, the animal was incredibly fast.
 I had to dance like a fool with only my satchel to keep him at bay until one of the owners managed to restrain him.

 It was a cloudless summer day.
 As I approached the house I could hear the conversation and laughter of some sort of gathering out back.
 I entered the yard cautiously.
 The front door was open.
 I climbed the steps and placed the mail as quietly as I could down the slot.
 Then I heard him.
 I reached into my satchel and gripped my small can of pepper-spray.
 I had been sure to pack it because it was a Saturday and I was afraid he might be out.
 I had never actually pepper-sprayed a dog before.
 In the situations I had call to use it I had always been too panicked to even try.
-I was curious what this stuff would really do to a dog.
+I was curious what this stuff would actually do to a dog.
 I could hear the beast hastening toward me.
 Strike three, I thought.
 When I got the bottom of the steps he ran up to me and I calmly let him have it.
 He froze dumbly in his tracks, stunned for a moment.
 I expected him to turn tail and run away.
 But he continued to yowl and advance toward me.
 I sprayed again continuously, catching him squarely in the face.
 The lids of his sad droopy eyes were stained red as if by a thick application of mascara.
 I felt a momentary pang of guilt that was quickly erased by the stupidity of his continued barking.

 “Oh, my God!”
 I heard a woman scream.
 “What are you doing to my dog?
 You asshole!”